thielsen/blockchain/README.md

 - /peer         POST - Adds a remote peer to this nodes peer list
 - /peer/<url>   DELETE - Removes a peer from this nodes peer list
 - /peers        GET - Returns the list of this nodes peers
+- /broadcast    POST - Allows a transaction to be broadcast to this node from another peer node

 ## Running a single node